One Putin move and behold: West's unity tightens overnight

 “They do have the ability to keep going for some time despite the pain,” said Amanda Paul of the European Policy Center think tank.
 “So it means that the West will need to be very committed and very determined to keep pushing and pushing.”

-Geir Moulson in Berlin, and Lorne Cook and Mark Carlson in Brussels, contributed to this report.
+Geir Moulson in Berlin, Chris Megerian and Zeke Miller in Washington and Lorne Cook and Mark Carlson in Brussels, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.